We hope you enjoy these old Fleetwood photos. Have a look back through the history of this planned Victorian seaside town.

 Take a look!

 We’ve picked out these interesting Tuck Postcards for you to look at below.
-If you find these old postcards as fascinating as we do, you might want to have a look at the history of Tuck Postcards here

-Taken in 1990 at The Esplanade.
+The photo below was taken in 1990 at The Esplanade.
 This is the Blackpool and Fylde College training station, before the new RNLI was built.
 See the ferry coming into the docks.

-These photos were all taken on a Fleetwood docks open day, about 1979
+These photos were all taken on a Fleetwood docks open day, about 1979.

 On the same open day, I’m about 10!
 Who knew I’d be back all these years later!